 This lush, beautiful valley with abundant water, hot springs and tin mines was home to Civil War veterans, miners, farmers, ranchers, homesteaders, and apiarists long before South Riverside (Corona) was founded.

-Surprisingly, some of these early pioneers and/or their descendants were laid to rest in Sunnyslope starting in 1892.
+Some of these early pioneers and/or their descendants were laid to rest in Sunnyslope starting in 1892.

 HELP WILL BE NEEDED AS FOLLOWS: